 It is a peaceful community built upon the hard work of generations, and the continued work of present generations determined to keep the Islands strong, sufficient, and in their natural state.

-There are tons of things to do on the Falkland Islands aside from admiring the animals including hiking, fishing, kayaking, climbing and mountain biking.
+There are tons of things to do on the Falkland Islands aside from wildlife viewing including hiking, fishing, kayaking, climbing and mountain biking.

 Port Stanley Falkland Islands